KorbinDick/SDR-Capstone/README.md

 ```

 After the samples are in Q31 format, a 64 tap low pass filter (LPF) is applied through convolution.
-The filter taps can be found in the
+The filter taps can be found in the fir_64_taps_q31.h file.
+With a decimation factor of 6, going from 48kHz sampled data to 8kHz sampled data, a 3.6kHz cutoff frequency was designed for the filter, to prevent any aliasing.

 ## How Data Looks at the DAC (Tx)